xamantra/momentum/docs/asynchronous.md

 # Asynchronous
-You want to call some http requests and show loading widget?
+You want to call some HTTP requests and show a loading widget?
 Well, it can be anything.
-Asynchronous code exists in every app and the UI should property display an appropriate indicator that the app is doing something.
+Asynchronous code exists in every app and the UI should property displays an appropriate indicator that the app is doing something.

 You might **NOT** need `FutureBuilder`.
 It is very easy to do that in momentum.